How does Habitat operate?

 How much does a Habitat home cost?

-Habitat sells houses for market value, which cannot be determined until the house is complete.
-No matter what the price of the house, Habitat is committed to keeping housing payments affordable.
-Habitat homeowner’s housing payments will be set at no more than 30% of their household gross monthly incomes at the time of sale.
+Habitat determines sales price based on our permanently affordable model which ensures that the home is affordable not only to the first buyer but subsequent buyers.
+Habitat is committed to keeping housing payments affordable.
+The payments are set based on the homebuyers’ income at the time of sale.
 This monthly amount will include the mortgage payment, homeowners’ insurance, possibly HOA dues, and property taxes.

 Does Habitat for Humanity exist in other cities?